cnbbooks/lfe-manual/src/preface/about-cover.md

 [![][bw-orig-cover]][swpg-source]

-Bitsavers has a 3rd edition of the Chineual with the full cover
+Bitsavers has a 3rd edition of the Chinenual with the full cover

 [![][color-orig-cover]][bitsavers]